tiiuae/sbomnix/README.md

 $ make install
 ```

-## Usage examples
+## Usage Examples
-In the below examples, we use nix package `wget` as an example target.
+In the below examples, we use Nix package `wget` as an example target.
 To install wget and print out its out-path on your local system, try something like:
 ```bash
 $ nix-shell -p wget --run exit && nix eval -f '<nixpkgs>' 'wget.outPath' "/nix/store/8nbv1drmvh588pwiwsxa47iprzlgwx6j-wget-1.21.3"
 ```

-#### Generate SBOM based on derivation file or out-path
+#### Generate SBOM Based on Derivation File or Out-path
 By default `sbomnix` scans the given target and generates an SBOM including the runtime dependencies:
 ```bash
 $ sbomnix /nix/store/8nbv1drmvh588pwiwsxa47iprzlgwx6j-wget-1.21.3